Google Maps is a Silent Seller you need.

 Simply put, Google is a Silent Seller which has become the new “yellow pages.”
 When you compare their market-dominating 65.8% of explicit core US Internet searches to their nearest competitor, Yahoo, with an unremarkable 17.1%, and Bing growing with 11.0% of Internet searches, the case is made that every local business should concentrate all their Internet marketing efforts on Google and Google alone.
 (Comscore,July 2010)

 Let’s face it.
 If your business does not show up on Google, you are basically invisible to the world.
-And, if your business can’t be found on the first two pages of Google, you (almost) don’t exist because 83% of online searches do not make it past the bottom of Google’s second page.
+As such, it is highly recommended that one of the first things you do as soon as your business is ready to go, is to contact a service that can add a location on Google Maps for you.
+There will be other services they will be able to provide for you that will improve your visibility as well, giving you better chances to get business sent your way.
+It is important to note, if your business can’t be found on the first two pages of Google, you (almost) don’t exist because 83% of online searches do not make it past the bottom of Google’s second page.

 If you own a business and that business relies on a customer base in your local area, then it’s time to ditch traditional thinking and get a Silent Seller in the Local Search functions of Google, as well as emerging social media and location based services.

 • 73% of all online activity is related to local content (Google)

 • 66% of Americans use the Internet to find local businesses (Comscore)

 • 54% of Americans have replaced their phone books (yellow pages) with Internet searches (Comscore)